btcpayserver/btcpayserver-doc/FAQ/FAQ-Wallet.md

 ## Recommended external wallets?

-We highly recommend that you use interlan wallet in case you need to double-check the transaction.
+We highly recommend you to use an internal wallet in case you need to double-check the transaction.
 If you wish to use an external wallet, here are our recomendations

 * Electrum - desktop wallet
 * Ledger Nano S - hardware wallet (other hardware wallets should be added at some point)